 Both Peter Collins and Alex Soler-Roig recorded the first retirement of the year in successive seasons, Collins doing so in 1957 and 1958 and Soler-Roig doing so in 1971 and 1972.

 In terms of teams, McLaren became the first team to record a sixth first retirement of a season in 2019, with Carlos Sainz out with power unit issues.
-It was the second time in four years that the time have been first to record a retirement, with Fernando Alonso also out first in 2016.
-BRM and Ferrari have each recorded the first DNF of a year on five occasions.
+It was the second time in four years that the team was first to record a retirement, with Fernando Alonso also out first in 2016.
+McLaren extended the record of most first retirements of the season to seven in 2023, with Oscar Piastri becoming the first DNF of the year.

 DRIVERS WITH MOST FIRST DNFs OF A SEASON